Flag desecration: Saudi Arabia

 The flag of Saudi Arabia bears the shahada (Islamic declaration of faith).
 Because the shahada is considered holy, even the slightest disrespect amounts to not only desecration but blasphemy.
 This has led to several incidents of controversy.
 In 1994, McDonald's printed carry-out bags bearing the flags of all nations participating in the FIFA World Cup (with a green flag with Saudi Arabia's coat of arms superimposed, rather than the Saudi flag), while Coca-Cola did the same on cans of soda.
 Because of Saudi Arabian objections, the companies stopped producing those items.
 Also during the FIFA World Cup, in 2002, Saudi Arabian officials protested against printing the flag on a football on the belief that kicking the creed with the foot was unacceptable.

 Because of the shahada, even flying this flag at half-mast is considered desecration in Saudi Arabia.
-This also applies to the flags of Afghanistan, Somalia and Somaliland, which also bear the shahada, as well as the flag of Iraq, which bears the takbir.
+This also applies to the flags of Afghanistan and Somaliland, which also bear the shahada, as well as the flag of Iraq, which bears the takbir.